sabinchand/student_management_system/README.md

     7. MySQL

-Opeartion that can be performed:
+Operations that can be performed:

     1. Create the student (C)
     2. Read the student (R)